xxc3nsoredxx/unc3nsored/README.md

 emaint sync -r unc3nsored
 ```

+## app-admin/
+### misc-utils
+A collection of miscellaneous little utils that I don't feel deserve a full repo.

+Contents:
+ * BTRFS snapshot management script
+   - Take snapshots
+   - Transfer snapshots onto a LUKS encrypted volume
+ * ... more to come!
+   - Still in the GitHub repo, but unpackaged

+Version: 0.1

+[GitHub][misc-utils github]

 ## app-misc/
 ### ropgadget
 This tool lets you search your gadgets on your binaries to facilitate your ROP exploitation.